Part III - Intervention

-Mouse sighs dramatically and rolls his pretty amber eyes.
-“I don’t like having my ambitions thwarted by a seductive layabout who encourages your destructive behavior.
+He sighs dramatically and rolls his pretty amber eyes.
+“I don’t like having my ambitions thwarted by a seductive layabout who encourages your self-destructive behavior.
 I have your best interests at heart, Author.
 Don’t you believe me?”

-“Thank you,” he says simply, a small grin curling the corners of his lips.
+“Thank you,” he says, a small grin curling his lips.

-His grin quickly fades back into a look of irritation.
+His grin quickly fades into a look of irritation.
 “I don’t like her, and more so, I don’t trust her.
-It is my opinion that she is attempting to sabotage you,” he growls.
+It is my opinion that she is attempting to sabotage you.”

 “Are you kidding?”
 Mouse sputters furiously.
 “Please, tell me you are!
 More projects are just more distractions.
 Author, can’t you see what she’s doing?”

-My gaze sweeps out from my character’s exasperated expression to the faded allure of the imaginary horizon.
-From my seat on the floating platform, the crumbling monuments of ivy and stone that dotted the unending abyss of stars seem dull and inferior.
-The gentle sounds of the cascading waterfalls were no longer soothing white noise to lull my ideas into submission, but had become a distracting thrum in the back of my skull, pushing my thoughts further and further from my grasp.
+My gaze sweeps out to the horizon.
+From my seat on the floating platform, the crumbling monuments of ivy and stone that dot the unending abyss of stars seem dull and inferior.
+The gentle sounds of cascading waterfalls are no longer soothing to my ears.
+The white noise that had once lulled my ideas into submission has now become a distracting thrum, pushing my thoughts further and further from my grasp.

-This strange expanse, where I once fashioned the very idea of Mouse, had remained a stagnant dream-scape ever since his creation all those years ago.
-This was his birthplace.
-It shaped him, molded him into the being that he was — as story settings do.
-If his location and his circumstances never changed, then how could he?
+This strange expanse, where I’d fashioned the very idea of Mouse, has remained a stagnant dreamscape since his initial creation all those years ago.
+This is his birthplace.
+It shaped him, molded him into the being that he is — as story settings do.
+If his location and circumstances never change, then how can he?

-I continue on, as if I hadn’t heard him: “Speaking of which, I was having a conversation with her just the other day about doing some redecorating…”
+I continue on as if I haven’t heard him.
+“Speaking of which, I was having a conversation with her just the other day about doing some redecorating…”

-The platform beneath our feet begins to shake and rumble.
+The platform beneath our feet begins to shake and rumble as I rise from my desk and chair.
 On the distant horizon, the stone and ivy monuments slowly sink into the darkness and disappear.

 “Author?”
-Mouse peers from the changing landscape to the placid look on my face with a growing panic.
-The calming stream from the waterfalls, so long a sparkling spray of illumination, had morphed into a thick and noxious magma all around us, erupting into the atmosphere like a devouring volcano, wiping out the stagnant dream-scape entirely.
+Mouse peers from the changing landscape to the placid look on my face and immediately begins to panic.
+The calming rush and spray from the waterfalls has morphed into a thick and noxious magma all around us, erupting into the atmosphere — a devouring volcano, wiping out the stagnant dreamscape entirely.

-When it was done, the only things that remained were Mouse and I, standing together on the small floating platform beside my writing desk.
+When it is done, the only things that remain are me and my stupefied character, standing together on the small floating platform beside my painted wooden desk.

-Mouse’s handsome countenance boiled a luminous shade of red.
-“WHAT - THE - HELL - HAVE - YOU - DONE?” he shouted.
+Mouse’s handsome face boils a luminous shade of red.
+“WHAT - THE - HELL - HAVE - YOU - DONE?” he shouts.

-“I’m remaking things,” I answered with a casual shrug, “This place is getting stale, and I’m horribly bored to be honest.”
+“I’m remaking things,” I answer casually.
+“This place was getting stale, and I’m terribly bored, to be honest.”

-Mouse’s amber eyes widen out at my admission.
-He immediately begins to pace — back and forth, back and forth in front of my desk.
+Mouse’s amber eyes grow wide and he begins to pace in front of the desk.

-“Author, your self-destructive tendencies will be the ruin of us all!” he announces, throwing his arms up into the air before quickly resuming his anxious path across the floor.
+“Author, your destructive tendencies will be the ruin of us all!” he announces, throwing his arms up before quickly resuming his anxious steps.

 I laugh.
 “So, dramatic Mouse.
-Are you sure you’re not an actor?”
+Are you certain that you’re not an actor?”

 Mouse suddenly notices that something else is different.
 Words have changed.
 Parts of his past have recently been altered.

-“You rewrote my original introduction?” he asks indignantly, “Author, I’m offended!”
+“You rewrote my original introduction?” he asks with an indignant huff.
+“Author, I’m offended!”

-“It desperately needed an update, Mouse,” I finally say, “Be happy I didn’t just delete it.
-I’ve done so to quite a number of other things lately.
+“It desperately needed an update, Mouse,” I finally say.
+“Be happy I didn’t just delete it.
+I’ve done so to quite a number of other projects.
 Pretty much everything.
 Deleted — or at the very least, heavily revised.”

 “It’s called editing, Mouse.
 Besides, I like change.
 I need it sometimes.
 It helps me figure out why things aren’t working.
-A perception shift is sometimes necessary in order to see the view from outside the box.
-So is time, and distance.”
+A perception shift is sometimes necessary to see the view outside of the box.
+So is time and distance.”

-“Is that your excuse for abandoning your work the way you have?
-Leaving so many things unfinished?” he balks.
+He balks.
+“Is that your excuse for abandoning your work the way you have, leaving so many things unfinished?”

-I hang my head miserably as I watch him resume his frantic steps, thinking back on all the projects I’d left on the wayside…
+I hang my head miserably as I watch him resume his frantic steps, thinking back on all the projects that I’ve left on the wayside…

-Mouse was right, of course.
-I had left many, many stories in a painful state of disarray.
+Mouse is right, of course.
+I’ve left many, many stories in a painful state of disarray.

 “I will confess, I’ve been remiss in my attention to you the past few years,” I answer sadly.

-“I believe the word you meant was neglectful,” Mouse grumbles in response.
+“I believe the word you meant was neglectful,” Mouse grumbles.

-The least I could do was give him a new setting to grow into, some place that might challenge him and help him develop more as a character.
+The least I can do is give him a new setting to grow into, some place that might challenge him and help him develop as a character.
 I begin plucking through various scenes and scenarios in my mind, trying to come up with just the right—

 “What is she doing here?”
-Mouse’s furious voice echoes through my thoughts, returning me back to the moment.
-I turn from my reverie to find him standing between myself and a tall, shapely woman dressed in a tailored pin-stripe suit.
-She had piercing blue eyes, a full face of make-up, and long fuchsia hair that formed two immaculate and parallel French-braids down the length of her spine.
+Mouse’s furious voice echoes through my thoughts, returning me to the present moment.
+I turn to find him standing between myself and a tall, shapely woman dressed in a tailored pin-stripe suit.
+She has piercing blue eyes, a full face of dark makeup, and long fuchsia hair formed into two parallel braids that trail the full length of her spine.

-“I’m here for her,” the Procrastinatrix says when she sees me, pointing her long, delicate fingers in my direction before waving Mouse away like a fleeting thought.
-Her six-inch heels make a hollow sound as she crosses the platform with a determined stride.
+“I’m here for her,” the Procrastinatrix says when she sees me, pointing a long, delicate finger in my direction before waving Mouse away like a fleeting thought.
+Her six-inch heels make a hollow sound as she strides determinedly across the platform toward my desk.

-“Let’s go mess around for a while and watch YouTube videos,” the Procrastinatrix says with a coy little smirk, “Or we could binge on historical documentaries for a few hours.
-Maybe you’ll get inspired!”
+“Let’s go mess around for a while and watch YouTube videos,” the Procrastinatrix says to me, offering a coy little smirk.
+“Or we could binge on historical documentaries for a few hours.
+Maybe you’ll get inspired?”

 “Hmmmm, perhaps,” I mumble in agreement.
 “It has been a while since I’ve—”

-“Author!
-I swear, if you go off with this charlatan I will have to take drastic measures!
-I will start getting your other characters involved if I must,” Mouse says sternly.
+“Author, I swear, if you go off with this charlatan I will have to take drastic measures!
+I’ll start getting your other characters involved if I must,” Mouse says sternly.
 “I mean it.
 This has gone on long enough!”

-“But, she’s just so irresistible!” — I heave a wistful sigh — “I can’t help myself, Mouse.
+“But she’s just so irresistible.”
+I sigh.
+“I can’t help myself, Mouse.
 There are so many things to do and try.
 So much to learn, to experience, to absorb…”

-The Procrastinatrix smiles like a Cheshire Cat, reaching out to take me by the hand as I slowly move away from the imaginary desk, feeling magnetized by her mere presence.
+The Procrastinatrix smiles like a Cheshire Cat, reaching for my hand as I slowly move away from the desk, magnetized by her mere presence.

 “Shut it, Mouse,” the Procrastinatrix growls over him.

-“I made coffee,” she purrs into my ear, tugging me insistently away, “We can stay up all night learning how to feed baby giraffes, and what it might look like if they evolved on another planet with less gravity.”
+“I’ve made coffee,” she purrs into my ear, tugging me insistently away.
+“We can stay up all night learning how to feed baby giraffes… and what it might look like if they evolved on another planet with less gravity!”

-Mouse sinks down onto the cold surface of the platform as he watches me dissipate into the firmament, leaving him alone on the platform.
-The Procrastinatrix beams at him in triumph as the last bits of my body fade from view.
-Then she too disappears, much like she’d arrived — instantaneously.
+Mouse sinks onto the cold surface of the platform as he watches me dissipate into the firmament, leaving him behind.
+The Procrastinatrix beams triumphantly as the last bits of my body fade from view.
+Then she too disappears, much as she’d arrived — all at once.

-He was determined.
-It had now become an irrefutable aspect of his character that he could not shake.
-If anything, the stern resolution had now solidified inside of his gut, convincing him now more than ever:
+But he is determined.
+It has now become an irrefutable aspect of his character.
+If anything, that stern resolution has solidified in his gut, convincing him now more than ever:

-Mouse Imgesel was not finished yet.
-In fact, he was just getting started.
+Mouse Imgesel is nowhere close to being finished.
+In fact, he is just getting started.